Filipegbessaa/ASM-Dangerous-Dave---Projeto-Bootloader-IS/README.md

 ### Instalation

-To play the game, a PC with a Linux distribuition and QEMU, QEMU a generic and open source machine emulator and virtualizer are necessary.
+To play the game, a PC with a Linux distribuition and QEMU or other generic machine emulator and virtualizer are necessary.

 ```
 Debian/Ubuntu: apt-get install qemu